Cisco-Talos/clamav-documentation/src/manual/Installing.md

 There are now official ClamAV images on Docker Hub.
 You can find the images on [Docker Hub under `clamav`](https://hub.docker.com/r/clamav/clamav).

+ClamAV versions 0.104 and newer are available using a Docker image tag with the specific version number, or using "stable" to get the latest stable release.

-At present we offer images with builds of the latest development version.
+We also offer images with builds of the latest development version.
 We call this "unstable".
-ClamAV 0.104 will be the first stable release that we'll publish on Docker Hub..
-Once published 0.104.0+ will be available using a Docker image tag with the specific version number, or using "stable" to get the latest stable release.

 Check out the [Docker page](Installing/Docker.md) to learn how to install and use ClamAV with Docker.